Smartsheet-JB-Brown/Roo-Code/cline_docs/bedrock-cache-strategy-documentation.md

 1. First, the system prompt is evaluated for caching (10 tokens < minTokensPerCachePoint of 100), so no cache point is used there.
 2. The `determineMessageCachePoints` method is called with `minTokensPerPoint = 100` and `remainingCachePoints = 3`.
-3. The method calculates that there are 400 tokens total in the messages.
-4. It calculates `minimTokensForRemainingCachePoints = minTokensPerPoint * (remainingCachePoints + 1) = 100 * 4 = 400`.
-5. It then calculates `minumTokenMultiples = Math.ceil(remainingTokens / minimTokensForRemainingCachePoints) = Math.ceil(400 / 400) = 1`.
-    - This means the algorithm needs to find 1 instance where accumulated tokens exceed the minimum threshold before placing a cache point.
-6. For each potential placement:
-    - It accumulates tokens as it processes messages
-    - When it encounters a user message where accumulated tokens exceed the minimum threshold (100), it increments a counter
+3. Since there are no previous cache point placements, it enters the special case for new conversations.
+4. It calls `findOptimalPlacementForRange` with the entire message range.
+5. The method finds the last user message in the range (index 2: "What about deep learning?").
+6. It calculates the total tokens covered (240) and verifies it exceeds the minimum threshold (100).
-    - When this counter reaches the calculated multiple (1), it places a cache point and resets the process for the next cache point
+7. It adds this placement to the placements array and continues the process for the next range.
-    - It only places cachePoints after user messages, never after assistant messages
+8. Since there are no more user messages after this point that would cover enough tokens, no more cache points are placed.

 **Output Cache Point Placements:**